Batch ETL vs Streaming ETL: The Only Guide You Need

 3. Select OAuth 2.0.

-Do not uncheck the Use Bulk API checkbox in Advanced Settings.
-This will use Batch API calls.
-And that will let you avoid reaching your API request limits and allocations.
+Note: Don’t uncheck the Use Bulk API checkbox in Advanced Settings.
+This will use batch API calls.
+That will let you avoid reaching your API request limits and allocations.

 Then, you’re ready to use this connection in a Skyvia package.